-China virus evacuations begin as death toll rises at outbreak epicenter
+More Japanese evacuated from China virus epicentre as death toll climbs

 Various airlines are cutting flights, from British Airways and Lufthansa to Air Canada and American Airlines.

-Reporting by Pei Li in Beijing, Writing by Rosalba O'Brien; editing by Diane Craft
+Reporting by Pei Li in Beijing, Chang-Ran Kim in Tokyo, Samuel Shen in Shanghai, and Se Young Lee; Writing by Rosalba O'Brien and Stephen Coates; editing by Sam Holmes